 We stayed in the town of Svolvær, a bustling little fishing town about halfway down the Lofoten island chain.
-We have rented a rorbu, an old boathouse sitting on a rock at the edge of the water, that has been converted into a holiday cabin.
-The one we’ve rented is an authentic one, not a prefab reproduction which are also available for rent.
-They have been honest in the restoration, and you can tell where the old wood ends and the new wood starts.
+We rented a rorbu, an old boathouse sitting on a rock at the edge of the water that has been converted into a holiday cabin.
+The one we rented was an authentic one and not a prefab reproduction which are also available for rent.
+They have been honest in its restoration, and you can tell where the old wood ends and the new wood starts.

 The cabin is really nice inside.
 The kitchen and dining room are upstairs, and the bedroom and bathroom are downstairs.

-We have views of the harbour, fish-packing plant, and ocean in three directions.
+We had views of the harbour, fish-packing plant, and ocean in three directions.

 Svolvær is spread out over a number of skerries (rock islets) in a bay, and before dinner we wandered around and had a look.
 We found huge drying-racks with cod on them (stockfish).
 Lofoten is famous for these.
 Surprisingly they don’t smell much, and even more surprisingly the seagulls don’t peck at them.
 I think it is because they have been preserved in salt.
 The backdrop to all of this are the huge mountains, rearing up out of the sea, capped by snow.

 There were thousands and thousands of fish drying.

 We walked around and marveled at all of the fish.

 Apparently the major markets for the dried cod are Italy, Spain, and Portugal.
 We have had bacalau (dried salt cod) in Portugal before.
 Now we know where it comes from!
 The dried fish heads are exported to west Africa.

 We wandered down the road and found more fish.